sse-starlette3.3.2

 - Connection Management: Automatic client disconnect detection

-- Graceful Shutdown: Proper cleanup on server termination
+- Graceful Shutdown: Proper cleanup on server termination with cooperative shutdown support

 - Thread Safety: Context-local event management for multi-threaded applications